shadabgada/demo-frontend/README.md

 10. Run frontend services on your machine
     > minikube service demo-frontend

     Here, we will just see the frontend message and not the backend message.
-I have explained its reason and solution below (Way 2)
+I have explained its reason and solution [below](#way-2)

 10. Run backend services on your machine
     > minikube service springboot-k8s